 introduction

-There is a language, little known,
+There is a language, little known, Lovers claim it as their own.

 Its symbols smile upon the land,